nathan-hh/SwiftyMediaGallery/README.md

 pod 'SwiftyMediaGallery'
 ```
 ### Swift Package Manager
 You can also use Swift Package Manager to add SwiftyMediaGallery as a dependency to your project.
-In order to do so, use the following URL:
+To do so, use the following URL:
 ```bash
 https://github.com/nathan-hh/SwiftyMediaGallery.git
 ```